maxsanchezdp/final_project_data/README.md

 ![confusion_matrix](./for_md/2_conf_matrix.png)

-## 2. Demo modes:
+## 2. Demo modes

 Whether you have already trained the model with your own data or you just want to test my trained model, you can run the demo modes I've developed.
 Both demos do basically the same thing: they read an audio file of your choice, extract its features, normalize the data, save it to a *.csv* (found in **Features/singel_song_features/**) and then make a prediction with the model.
-The results are shown on a bar plot that describe the confidence with which the model predicts each of the genres for a single song, just like this one:
+The results are shown on a bar plot (saved in the **Output** folder) that describe the confidence with which the model predicts each of the genres for a single song, just like this one:
 ![results](./for_md/3_prediction.png)
 With a little help from my professors I was able to apply threading on this part of the project, which makes it possible to play the test song from terminal (using **mpg123**) while the model makes its predictions.

 Now, here's how you run the demo modes: